ilandry122016/C-Water/README.md

 implementation.

 Our strategy is to store 2 bits in each 8x8 pixel block.
-We follow the lead of (cite) by using specific coefficients of the discrete cosine transform (DCT).
+We follow the lead of [4] by using specific coefficients of the discrete cosine transform (DCT).

 The DCT is defined as